nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/index.md

 Within Centurion ERP the navigation menu is dynamically built.
 To have an item added to the navigation bar to the left of the screen, the following items must be set:

 - within the `urlpatterns` list, the path contains the name parameter.

     !!! tip
         Don't use a name that starts with `_`, as this prefix is designed to be used to prevent the url from showing up within the navigation menu

 - `app_name = "<app name>"` set in `urls.py`

-_Example entry_
+._Example entry_

 ``` py title="urls.py"